DucretJe/presenterm-image/README.md

 # Slides Image

-This repo builds a docker image of [slides](https://github.com/maaslalani/slides).
+This repository builds a docker image of [slides](https://github.com/maaslalani/slides).
 Thanks to maaslalani for the work <3

 ## How to